chrisboden/hubgpt/readme.md

 ## Bonus

-One quite powerful tool to use is the fetchtweets tool.
+One quite powerful tool to use is the get_tweets tool.
 This gets tweets from a given twitter list and inserts them into a prompt, eg see the Mr Feedreader prompt.
 Get a free account with RapidAPI (using your google account) and sign up for this particular Twitter api (also free, no credit card) - https://rapidapi.com/davethebeast/api/twitter241/pricing - it allows 500 free api calls per month.
 Find your rapid api key and put in the env file.

 ## Testing